gpdowney/lightweightLSAT/docs/how-to-study/syllabus.md

 Goleman, [Focus](https://bookshop.org/books/focus-the-hidden-driver-of-excellence/9780062114969)

-## Legal writing and philosophy to give you a conceptual edge in law school
+## Legal writing and philosophy that might also give you a conceptual edge in law school

 the [Law and Political Economy Project Blog](https://lpeproject.org/blog/)